|Blue screen of potential prosecution|

 The Credence data - software which logs every keystroke on Horizon - made it clear the transaction reversal had been carried out by someone using the Subpostmaster's login.
 Credence data is very useful evidence.

 Ms Rose also requested the ARQ logs - back end data from Horizon which will often give investigators a fuller picture of what was going on at a branch.
-Whilst waiting for the ARQ data, the redoubtable Ms Rose contacts a senior Fujitsu engineer, Gareth Jenkins (who was the Post Office's IT expert at Seema Misra's trial).
+Whilst waiting for the ARQ data, Ms Rose contacted a senior Fujitsu engineer, Gareth Jenkins (who was the Post Office's IT expert at Seema Misra's trial).

 Ms Rose replied: "I can clearly see the recovery reversal on the Fujitsu logs received, but would this have been clear had we not previously discussed this issue?"